kiboschool/course-web-development-fundamentals/src/lessons/more-functions-more-arrays/more-on-arrays.md

 ## Array Methods
-Arrays are also objects, therefore they have properties and methods.
+Arrays are objects, therefore they have properties and methods.
 We already saw one property of the array, `length`, which returns the size of an array, that is the number of elements in the array.
+Next, we'll review some array methods.

+<strong>Watch this video on Array Methods</strong>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/R8rmfD9Y5-c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### `isArray()` - Checking for an Array
- From the previous example, we see that the `typeof` function can not help us to confirm precisely whether a data type is actually an object.
+ From the previous example, we see that the `typeof` function cannot help us to confirm precisely whether a data type is actually an Array object.
 However, the Array object itself has a static method that can be used to determine if the value passed to it is actually an Array object.

  ```js
  	const anArray = [1,2,3,4,5];